 There are much more concentration and expertise needed for better and high-quality TIG weld formation.
 When welders start their career in MIG welding, they only need to focus on their speed and direction, and it is similar just like driving in an automatic car.

 TIG welding learning is hard and time-consuming, although you can accomplish it if you have no other welding abilities.
 The feeding of wire by hand is an easy thing.
 The whole TIG welding is just like the ring of a manual car in which you have to use all of your senses.

 8. Welding cost

-MIG welding is fast and low-cost welding as compared to TIG welding. uAlso, there is a small amount of prep work required in MIG welding that allows you to complete your projects in less time than TIG welding.
+MIG welding is fast and low-cost welding as compared to TIG welding. uAlso, there is a small amount of prep work required in MIG welding that allows you to complete your projects in less time than in TIG welding.

 TIG welding is a slow and costly process.
 In this process, the consumables have a higher cost than the MIG welding ones.
 The only thing that makes the TIG welding expensive is its speed.
-It requires more skilful welding hands and efficiency to complete the process.
+It requires more skillful welding hands and efficiency to complete the process.

-MIG Welding summary
+MIG Welding Summary